com-lihaoyi/mill/docs/modules.md

 The overriden version is available via `super`.
 You can omit the `override` keyword in Mill builds.

-## basePath
+## millSourcePath

-Each Module has a `basePath` field that corresponds to the path that module expects it's input files to be on disk.
+Each Module has a `millSourcePath` field that corresponds to the path that module expects it's input files to be on disk.
 Re-visiting our examples above:

 ```scala